hlubenow/miscellaneous_linux_scripts/makecrypt.pl/README.md

 The result of running `makecrypt.pl` should be:

-- an encrypted container file of a given size (several MB or even GB),
+- an encrypted container file of a given size (several megabytes or even gigabytes),
 - a directory, that can be mounted and umounted, in which the contents of the container file can be accessed,
 - the bash-scripts `mosa_new` and `umosa_new` in the script's directory.